ARIS is an IB World School

 The final decision on grade placement will be taken by the school Principal based on all the information gathered through the application process.

-The entrance tests are not centred on any one national educational system.
+The entrance tests are not centered on any one national educational system.
 To provide valid assessments of the academic attainment and potential of applicants from varied educational origins and educational backgrounds the content of the tests and the assessment instruments used are also varied; diverse in nature to reflect an international perspective and to ensure equity of access.

 The entrance tests and the school report(s) inform the appropriate placement of new students and provide prospective teachers with a profile of the applicant's attainment in the relevant subject areas.
 The tests also function as a diagnostic instrument, highlighting anomalies and providing the basis of an Individual Educational Plan (IEP) compiled by the Special Educational Needs Coordinator.
 As the title indicates, the IEP is specific to the student.
 It directly addresses his or her academic needs, identifies ‘SMART' goals, appropriate teaching strategies to reach them, and a timeline for review.

 Admission to Secondary School Years IGCSE 1 & 2

 Currently, as we are gradually shifting from the IGCSE programme to the MYP, we have adopted the strategy of smoothly transiting from the skills acquired at the IGCSE level and zoning into the MYP.
 Our Year 7 & 8 students are currently on the MYP (1 & 2) as we seamlessly phase out the years 9 – 11 off the IGCSE.